Should I switch to a small energy company?

 Right here, with Compare the Market’s handy comparison tool.

-Customers who decide to switch could save up to £399** per year on their energy bill.
+40% of customers could save up to £422*** per year on their energy bill.
 So why not compare energy prices with us today, and see if you can save.